mysql/mysql-utilities/doc/man/mysqldbexport.rst

 NOTES
 -----

-The login user must have the appropriate permissions to create new objects, read the old database, access (read) the mysql database, and grant privileges.
+The login user must have the appropriate permissions to read the old database, access (read) the mysql database, and grant privileges.

 To export all objects from a source database, the user must have **SELECT** and